 The composition of the Governing Body affords for four Parental Governors.
 As Parental Governors they will participate in monitoring and evaluating the quality of teaching and learning, pupil progress, behaviour and the quality of leadership and management.

 It is the responsibility of all staff for maintaining and improving communication with parents and all outside agencies, and the school will endeavour to ensure the high priority of parental involvement.

-Transitions in and out of Winchelsea
+Transitions In and Out of Winchelsea

-The admission of pupils to Winchelsea usually follows discussion at an Admission Panel.
+The admission of pupils to Winchelsea usually follows discussion at a Special Admission Panel.
 Prior to the meeting the opportunity is given to become fully acquainted with all relevant documentation including that arising from the various stages completed in accordance with Code of Practice.
 A decision is then made as to whether Winchelsea is an appropriate provision to meet the needs of the child.

 When a child leaves Winchelsea all his/her records are sent on to the next school.
 These records should be sent within two weeks of a request for records being received.
 If for any reason the school is not given the address of the receiving school, or no request is forthcoming, then the Education Welfare Service are informed, so that the pupil’s whereabouts can be traced.

-In addition to our own Post 16 collaboration with Bournemouth and Poole College, we have strong links with Brockenhurst College, Kingston Maurward College, Linwood School and Beaucroft School 6th Forms.
+The school has strong links with Brockenhurst College, Kingston Maurward College, Linwood School and Beaucroft School 6th Forms.
 Pupils, who transfer to these following the completion of their school career at Winchelsea, have the opportunity to visit and become involved in a link course or transition course.
 As part of their preparation close contact and dialogue between the school and the college / 6th form is maintained on behalf of the pupil.